 OSPRI maintains UCM's accounts and registrations with funding agencies, including the federal government.
 If you intended to apply for a funding opportunity, please contact our office before initiating a user profile or creating a user account.

-SPIN Plus: Faculty and staff should complete this form to create or update a profile for the SPIN Plus funding opportunity search system.
+SPIN: Faculty and staff should complete this form to create or update a profile for the SPIN funding opportunity database search system.
 OSPRI maintains the subscription for this system, which allows faculty and staff to customize search words specific to programmatic and research interests.
-Funding opportunities which match selected keywords will be emailed in daily or weekly batches.
+Funding opportunities which match selected keywords will be emailed in daily or weekly batches, based on individual preference.
+Completed SPIN forms need to be uploaded and submitted through the SPIN Smartsheet form.

 New Applications: When a possible funding opportunity is identified, employees are asked to complete this form to get this project on the OSPRI workflow.